Joseph Davis (Medal of Honor)

 Corporal Joseph Davis (born May 22, 1838) was an American soldier who fought in the American Civil War.
-Davis received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Second Battle of Franklin in Tennessee on 30 November 1864.
-He was honored with the award on 4 February 1865.
+Davis received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Second Battle of Franklin in Tennessee on November 30, 1864.
+He was honored with the award on February 4, 1865.

 Biography

-Davis was born in Monmouthshire, Wales on 22 May 1838.
-He enlisted into the 104th Ohio Infantry.
+Davis was born in Monmouthshire, Wales on May 22, 1838.
+He enlisted in the 104th Ohio Infantry.
 His remains are interred at the Boatman Memorial Cemetery in Ohio.